EMDR Therapy, Helping Individuals & Couples with Trauma

 “I have, on many occasions, wondered if I had a place in church or if I was obsolete.”

-“I think this is very common, especially in the LDS religion, where families dominate much of the conversation.
+“I think this is very common, especially in the Church of Jesus Christ of Latter-day Saints religion, where families dominate much of the conversation.
 I know what it feels like to experience rejection, to have people ask you “what went wrong?” and not know the answer.

 I know the shame of being the “divorced person”.
 I also know what it takes to process through that and how to be happy regardless of relationship status.”

-Katie was born and raised LDS and is currently an active member; however, that has not always been the case.
+Katie was born and raised in the Church and is currently an active member; however, that has not always been the case.
 She explains,

 I know what it’s like to question your religion.
 To take time away and have to learn, on your own, if it fits or not.
 I believe spirituality can be a great coping mechanism but I have also seen shame-based approaches in religion that don’t help anyone.